 Global Gateway Faculty Research Awards

-The Global Gateway Faculty Research Awards (GGFRA) provide annual funding up to $50,000 USD to support faculty research and fellowships.
+The Global Gateway Faculty Research Awards (GGFRA) provide annual funding up to $50,000 USD to support faculty research.
 The grants are open to full-time, regular faculty from all Colleges, Schools, and fields of discipline.
 The purpose of the grant is to support internationally significant individual faculty research projects and/or collaborations with locally-based research academies, universities, or research groups.

-In addition to Notre Dame Research and Notre Dame International, the program is generously supported by the College of Arts and Letters and the Keough School of Global Affairs.
+In addition to NDR and NDI, the program is generously supported by the Keough School of Global Affairs.

 ABOUT THE GLOBAL GATEWAYS

-Located in international centers of research, scholarship and technological innovation, as well as places with a rich historical tradition of their own, the Global Gateways offer unique opportunities for work with original sources and materials, collaboration and networking, and the further promotion of Notre Dame as an outstanding place of research and scholarship.
+Located in international centers of research, scholarship and technological innovation, as well as places with a rich historical tradition of their own, the five Global Gateways – Beijing, Dublin, Jerusalem, London, and Rome – offer unique opportunities for work with original sources and materials, collaboration and networking, and the further promotion of Notre Dame as an outstanding place of research and scholarship.
 Apart from their role for study abroad programs, the Gateways serve as conference venues, meeting spaces for groups of researchers, workspaces for Notre Dame scholars, and focal points for graduate and undergraduate research.
 The success of the Gateways as internationally visible and recognized outposts of the Notre Dame research enterprise depends on the creative potential of faculty in exploring their possibilities.

 SELECTION PROCESS AND PROGRAM PRIORITIES

 The GGFRAs will be jointly made by the Vice President of Research and the Vice President for Internationalization, based on the recommendations of an interdisciplinary committee.
 Priority will be given according to the following principles: